Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Monte Carlo SSA

 Let $\varphi$ and $\delta$ be known.
-Under some assumptions, the distribution of $p$ can be calculated asymptotically.
-Then the prediction interval with confidence level $\gamma$ is calculated as the interval between $(1-\gamma)/2$- and $(1+\gamma)/2$- quantiles for the two-tailed test and between zero values and $\gamma$-quantile for the one-tailed test with the alternative concluding in increasing of contribution of a frequency.
+Under some assumptions, the distribution of $p$ can be calculated theoretically.
+Then the prediction interval with confidence level $\gamma$ is calculated as the interval between $(1-\gamma)/2$- and $(1+\gamma)/2$- quantiles for the two-tailed test and between zero and $\gamma$-quantile for the one-tailed test (upper-tailed test).
 In both cases, $\widehat{p}$ belongs to the constructed predicted interval with probability $\gamma$.

-If the theoretical distribution is unknown, then these quantiles can be calculated by simulations of $G$ samples of the random vector $\bm\xi$ and the use of empirical quantiles for the obtained samples of $p$.
+If the theoretical distribution is unknown, then these quantiles can be calculated by simulation of $G$ samples $\bm\xi^i$ of the random vector $\bm\xi$ and the use of empirical (sample) quantiles for the obtained sample $p_i=\|{\bm\Xi}_{i}^\textrm{T}\projVec\|^2$, $i=1,\ldots,G$.
 The probability that $\widehat{p}$ belongs to the empirical (Monte Carlo) prediction interval tends to $\gamma$ as $G$ tends to infinity.

-Recall that the significance level $\alpha$ is equal to $1-\gamma$ and therefore we can say that the probability of the type I error $\alpha_I$ tends to $\alpha$.
+Recall that the significance level $\alpha$ is equal to $1-\gamma$ and therefore one can say that the probability of the type I error $\alpha_I$ tends to $\alpha$.

 For both theoretical considerations and simulations, the values of the parameters $\varphi$ and $\delta$ are used.
-If they are unknown, then one uses bootstrapping and as a consequence can obtain that $\alpha_I$ considerably differ from $\alpha$ even for large $G$.
+Here we do not discuss the estimation of noise parameters in the presence of a signal.
+Note that the proposed approach to hypothesis testing is valid for various modifications of the MC-SSA technique.

+\begin{remark} It is important to note that $W$ may be produced by the time series itself.
+However, as was discussed in \cite{Allen.Smith1996}, then the surrogate data should be projected also to the vectors produced by them.
+There is a temptation to consider the version when the projection vector is produced by the observed time series and the test is constructed by projection to this vector.
+However, then the type-I error is not controlled and the test is liberal. \end{remark}